magento/knowledge-base/src/troubleshooting/known-issues-patches-attached/user-not-able-to-add-product-to-cart-if-allow-countries-is-not-selected.md

 <ins>Steps to reproduce</ins>:

-1. Go to the Commerce Admin site.
+1. Log in to the Commerce Admin.
 1. Go to **Store** > **Configuration** > **General** > **Country Options**
 1. Unselect all the options in **Allow Countries** field.
 1. Click **Save Config** to save the configuration.